Gallery-of-Kaeon/Kaeon-FUSION/README.md

 if for no other reason than one's own amusement, so it's also a great choice for hobbyists and enthusiasts.

+Unfortunately,
-Unfortunately, the current implementation of Kaeon FUSION has a long way to go before it's ready for use in production.
+our current implementation of Kaeon FUSION still has a long way to go before it lives up to our aspirations for it.
 That said,
 it serves as a powerful proof of concept demonstrating that it is possible to have a language that can dynamically alter its own properties and paradigms, and can thereby adapt to any use case,